Nutrition and mealtimes

 We provide children with a variety of healthy foods, and cater for children with allergies and intolerances

-SDN Northern Suburbs is a 75 place centre nestled at the end of a quiet cul-de-sac next to Crows Nest TAFE.
-Our centre has been providing quality education and child care in this community for 90 years.
+Our centre has been providing quality education and child care in this community for over 90 years.
 Our team of culturally diverse staff believe in building strong and secure relationships with children and families through an environment of mutual respect and trust.

 Our educational program is centred on growing children’s capacity and self-confidence by developing learning opportunities that are focused around children’s interests and strengths.
-The centre’s natural outdoor spaces with lush green gardens are perfect for exploration and discovery; fuelling children’s imagination and curiosity.
+The centre’s natural outdoor spaces, with lush green gardens, are perfect for exploration and discovery and fuelling children’s imagination and curiosity.
+You can learn more about our educational program here.

 The traditional owners of the Crows Nest area are the Cammeraigal People of the Eora Nation.